 In a nutshell, the decision on if a pilot takes a SSRI, or stops an SSRI, is all about the PROGNOSIS.
 A prognosis is a prediction, based on facts, epidemiology, and medical judgment.
-A prognosis is not a testable fact because a prediction of future medical outcomes.
+A prognosis is not a testable fact but a prediction of future medical outcomes.

 So, should I stop my medicine?
-That will make it easier, right???
+That will make it easier, right?

-So, then I have to keep taking the medicine, no matter what???
+So, then I have to keep taking the medicine, no matter what?

 My strategic advice